 I have three neighbors, all married couples in their 50s.
 One has a 45-foot Class A diesel pusher.
 One has a 40-foot fifth wheel.
 The other has a 25-foot Class C.

 - If you’re a millennial, expect to always be the youngest person in the RV park.

 - Choose your RV based on your personality and needs, not what other people choose.

 There is a lot to consider when purchasing your RV.
-If you’re just starting to look into RV life, first I’d check out this in-depth guide into the types of RVs available.
+If you’re just starting to look into RV life, I’d recommend checking out my book, A Beginner’s Guide to Living in an RV, available on Amazon.